ashulgach/mpf-docs/docs/start/media_controller.md

 All modern pinball machines use graphics and sound.
-MPF's architecture is build so that the core "game" engine is completely separate from the "media" engine.
+MPF's architecture is built so that the core "game" engine is completely separate from the "media" engine.

 The "game" engine is the MPF software itself, and the "media" engine